Cybergroup-Research/ignite-docs/docs/mqtt/connectToBroker.md

 ## Discussion

-Many users will run an MQTT broker such as [mosquitto](http://mosquitto.org) on the same Raspberry Pi or PC that Node-RED is running on.
+Many users will run an MQTT broker such as [mosquitto](http://mosquitto.org) on the same Raspberry Pi or PC that Ignite is running on.
 Once you have an
 <code class="node">MQTT</code> input or output node in your flow, you create an
 <code class="node">MQTT Config</code> node by clicking on the `Server` configuration
  pop-up and selecting `Add an MQTT broker...`.
 Assuming your broker is open,